globox85/secret-santa/README.md

 # secret-santa
 An application to help you run a Secret Santa.
-Current version: 0.0 (just got started)
+Current version: 1.0
-Planned features for the next iteration (1.0):
+Planned features for the next iteration (1.1):
-- Enter names in a command-line window and have it show matches on screen
+- Recalculating a matching if a player has to leave.
 Future features (not complete and subject to change):
 - File input
 - File output